suuelee/druber-responsive/README.md

 ## ⚠️Important Considerations

-While our team is adjusting our website to mobile devices, it is worth asking the following questions:
+Throughout the process of improving the mobile experience, it is worth asking the following questions:

 - **Prioritization:**
   A smaller device means content is fighting for screen space – which sections of the website are the most important and add the deepest value to our       customers?